-To study the properties of private mitigation in the baseline model, consider the policy functions for outside consumption and labor of susceptible agents across the age, income, and wealth distribution (Figure 5).
+To study how private mitigation differs across the age, income, and wealth distribution, consider the plots of outside consumption and labor-in the absence of any public mitigation policies (Figure 4).
 The decline in outside consumption and hours is broad based.
 However, the decline in outside consumption is much greater for middle-aged and old agents than for young agents (panels a-c), and the decline in outside hours is much larger for middle-aged workers than for young workers (panels d-e).
-As a result, young workers experience a much larger increase in infections, as shown in panel (f).30
+As a result, young workers experience a much larger increase in infections, as shown in panel (f).